hashicorp/terraform-google-terraform-enterprise-hvd/README.md

     >📝 Note: In this example, the user will have two separate TFE deployments; one for their `sandbox` environment, and one for their `production` environment.
 This is recommended, but not required.

 4. (Optional) Uncomment and update the  [GCS remote state backend](https://developer.hashicorp.com/terraform/language/settings/backends/gcs) configuration provided in the `backend.tf` file with your own custom values.
 While this step is highly recommended, it is technically not required to use a remote backend config for your TFE deployment.

-5. Populate your own custom values into the `terraform.tfvars.example` file that was provided, and remove the `.example` file extension such that the file is now named `terraform.tfvars`.
+5. Populate your own custom values into the `terraform.tfvars.example` file that was provided (in particular, values enclosed in the `<>` characters).
+Then, remove the `.example` file extension such that the file is now named `terraform.tfvars`.

 6. Navigate to the directory of your newly created Terraform configuration for your TFE deployment, and run `terraform init`, `terraform plan`, and `terraform apply`.